exploratory-io/book/import/google-bigquery.md

 ## 5. Standard SQL

-You can now use Standard SQL by clicking "Standard SQL Mode" checkbox on Google BigQuery Configuration Dialog.
+You can now use Standard SQL by clicking the "Standard SQL Mode" checkbox on Google BigQuery Configuration Dialog.

 Click the Edit button to open the Google BigQuery Configuration Dialog.
 ![](images/google-big-query-open-config-dialog.png)